Man called most prolific serial killer in US history dies

-LOS ANGELES (AP) — The man authorities say was the most prolific serial killer in U.S. history with nearly 60 confirmed victims, died Wednesday in California, officials said.
+LOS ANGELES (AP) — The man authorities say was the most prolific serial killer in U.S. history, with nearly 60 confirmed victims, died Wednesday in California.
 He was 80.

-Samuel Little, who had diabetes, heart trouble and other ailments, died at a California hospital.
+Samuel Little, who had diabetes, heart trouble and other ailments, died at a California hospital, according to the state Department of Corrections and Rehabilitation.
 He was serving a life sentence for multiple counts of murder.

 California corrections department spokeswoman Vicky Waters said there was no sign of foul play, and his cause of death will be determined by a coroner.

-Note: This story has been corrected to show that Gary Ridgway’s last name was misspelled Ridgeway.